 You must assess the fitment of a bond in your financial portfolio basis the following metrics.

-- Risk Tolerance: Listed bonds generally have a lowr credit, and fraud risks due to stricter regulations and transparency, making them suitable for investors with lower risk tolerance.
+- Risk Tolerance: Listed bonds generally have a lower credit, and fraud risks due to stricter regulations and transparency, making them suitable for investors with lower risk tolerance.
 Unlisted bonds on the other hand might offer higher returns but come with increased risks, which could be better suited for those with a higher risk tolerance.

 - Desired Returns: If you’re seeking potentially higher returns, unlisted bonds might be the way to go, offering higher yields to compensate for their risks.
 Listed bonds typically provide lower yields but offer more stability and predictable returns.